-Some people have been very critical about secondhand clothing markets, since according to some, they have helped the decline of African clothing industries.
+Some people have been very critical about secondhand clothing markets since according to some, they have helped the decline of African clothing industries.
 Others say this informal activity creates an opportunity for African families to make some profit from the sale of such garments.
 This paragraph from Elizabeth Cline’s book Overdressed: The Shockingly High Cost of Cheap Fashion says it all:

 Most Americans are thoroughly convinced there is another person in their direct vicinity who truly needs and wants our unwanted clothes.
 This couldn’t be further from the truth.
 Charities long ago passed the point of being able to sell all of our wearable unwanted clothes.
 According to John Paben, co-owner of used-clothing processer Mid- West Textile, “They never could.”

-Clearly, there are two sides to this story, and in reality there are good and bad things about thrift shopping, but buying in moderation, keeping your style in mind and not going crazy over every discounted name brand sweater is a good thing.
+Clearly, there are two sides to this story, and in reality, there are good and bad things about thrift shopping, but buying in moderation, keeping your style in mind and not going crazy over every discounted name brand sweater is a good thing.

 Does this mean you should not donate your unwanted garments to goodwill?
-Well, ideally, you would’t do it that often, since you shop to last and you have good quality clothes that are easy to wear.
+Well, ideally, you wouldn’t do it that often, since you shop to last and you have good quality clothes that are easy to wear.
 The problem is the excess and disregard for where your old clothes are going to end up.
-In her book To die for: Is fashion wearing out the world?, Lucy Siegle discusses data that reveals where your donated clothes really go.
+In her book To die for: Is fashion wearing out the world?
+Lucy Siegle discusses data that reveals where your donated clothes really go.

 My advice would be to find an alternative before donating: selling it, giving it to a friend or transforming it into something else.
 Donating should definitely be at the bottom of the list.